ambergarcia/Intro-to-NodeJS-and-JavaScript/TestRun_Doc.md

 ### **COMPLEX SECRET CHALLENGE:** *Reshuffle Lucky Number*
  * Lets say you ran the program and it ran without errors.
 What if you want to change your number?
  * Incoporate a new method such that, upon load up instead of immediately asking if they are using their current directory for the workshop, you check for the existence of a `luckynumber.txt` and `dir`.
-You prompt the user to
+You prompt the user to instead, ask if they want a new lucky number.
+If no, exit the program or print the old question.

 > *You will definitely need to chain asynch methods to get synchronous flow for your program for both of these challenges.*
 ---